stevenjlho/leetcode/solutions/146. LRU Cache/README.md

 ## Approach

-1. Initialize a `Map` object to store key-value pairs and set the cache's capacity.
-The `Map` object ensures that the order of keys is maintained as per insertion order, which is crucial for the LRU mechanism.
-2.  `get` Method
+1. Constructor (`constructor(capacity)`):

+    - Initializes an empty `Map` object, `this.cache`, to store the key-value pairs of the cache.
+    - Sets the `this.capacity` property to the specified capacity, limiting the number of items the cache can hold.

+2. Get Operation (`get(key)`):

-    - If the key is not present in the `Map`, return -1.
+    - If the key is not present in the map (cache miss), return -1.
+    - Retrieve the value associated with the key.
-    - If the key is found, get its value, delete the key from the `Map` to remove its current position, and then set it again with the same value.
-This updates its position to the most recently used.
+    - Delete the key from the map and then re-insert it with its value.
+This ensures the key is now the most recently used item (as `Map` in JavaScript maintains the order of keys based on their insertion/recent usage).
-3.  `put` Method
+    - Return the value.

+3. Put Operation (`put(key, value)`):
-    - Delete the key if it already exists and set the key with its new value to ensure the order is updated when it's re-inserted.
+    - Delete the key from the map if it already exists (to update its order).
+    - Insert the key-value pair into the map, making it the most recently used item.
-    - If the size of the `Map` exceeds the capacity, delete the least recently used item.
-The first item in the `Map` represents the least recently used, as `Map` maintains the insertion order.
+    - If the size of the map exceeds the capacity, remove the least recently used item, which is the first item in the map (as per the insertion order).

 ## Complexity

 - Time complexity: For both get and put operations, the time complexity is O(1).
 - Space complexity: O(capacity).
 The space is used by the `Map` object, which holds at most `capacity` number of elements.

 ## Code